airobinnet/FancyScreenshots/README.md

 # Fancy Screenshot Creator

 Fancy Screenshot Creator is a Python application that allows you to take screenshots with customizable gradient backgrounds and drop shadows.
 It provides a draggable icon that stays on top of your desktop, allowing you to quickly take a screenshot and preview it with a fancy background.
+Developed by AIRobin Solutions (https://airobin.net).

 ![Screenshot](assets/screenshot.png)